sunfounder/SunFounder_SensorKit_for_RPi2/docs/source/have_no_screen.rst

 **Step 2**

-Type in“mstsc” in Run (WIN+R) to open the Remote Desktop Connection, and input the IP address of Raspberry Pi, then click on “Connect”.
+Type in \"mstsc\" in Run (WIN+R) to open the Remote Desktop Connection, and input the IP address of Raspberry Pi, then click on \"Connect\".

 .. image:: media/image85.png
    :width: 700